-Body found in bush in Henderson, West Auckland
+Body found in bush near Epping Esplanade in Henderson, West Auckland

 "However until formal identification processes are complete we are unable to confirm this."

-Identification is expected to take some time.
+Identification is expected to take some time, Williams said.

 The scene has been cordoned off and a police guard will remain overnight.